 Wizards Era Card Erratas

-Several cards from the Wizards of the Coast era were mistranslated when they made their way overseas from Japan.
-Others had simple printing errors (usually the wrong Energy symbol).
+Approximately 50 cards from the Wizards of the Coast era were mistranslated when they made their way overseas from Japan.
+Most of these errors were small things, like simple printing errors (usually the wrong Energy symbol).
+However, a few were more significant.
 Though nearly all of these went uncorrected during their time (many weren’t even noticed until years later), I recommend playing these cards as they were originally intended to be played.

 Table of Contents